jloutsenhizer/emojijs/README.md

 Emoji Rendering for the web

 emojijs is a javascript library that will allow you to easily render emojis on in your webapp.
+The emojiset used is the [opensource Twitter emojis](https://blog.twitter.com/2014/open-sourcing-twitter-emoji-for-everyone)

 What are Emojis?
 ---------